 Things got a bit better.
-At Pretoria the bullying was less severe, plus Elon, after the hospitalization, had put down the books and started taking karate lessons.
+At Pretoria, the bullying was less severe.
+Plus Elon, after leaving the hospital, put down his books and started taking karate lessons.

-By the time he was 16 he was fighting back.
-He was still losing the fights, but when the bullies realized he was no longer an easy prey, they stop bothering him.
+By the time he was 16, he was fighting back.
+He was still losing the fights, but eventually, the bullies realized he was not easy prey and stopped bothering him.

-It probably also helped that by then the small boy had finally started to grow.
-Elon Musk is now 1,87m (6’2″) and weighs more than 200 lbs (91 kg).
+It probably did not hurt that his growth spurt had finally kicked in too.
+The once small boy is now 1,87 m (6’2″) and weighs more than 200 lbs (91 kg).

 4. Elon Musk’s mom is a Covergirl model

-But those hard times are behind her.
-Maye -who started modeling when she was 15- nowadays poses for the likes of Revlon, Clinique, and CoverGirl.
+Nowadays, Maye poses for the likes of Revlon, Clinique, and CoverGirl.